NSSTC/sim-ecs/README.md

 ## Defining components

 Components are needed to define data on which the whole system can operate.
+You can think of them like columns in a database.

 ```typescript
 class Counter {